School shooting: Parental supervision

-“Studies have found that within offenders’ families, there is frequently a lack of supervision, low emotional closeness, and intimacy”.
-In a 2018 publication, Dr. George S. Everly, Jr, of The Johns Hopkins School of Medicine and The Johns Hopkins Bloomberg School of Public Health outlined an accumulation of seven, recurring themes that warrant consideration regarding school shooters.
+"Studies have found that within offenders' families, there is frequently a lack of supervision, low emotional closeness, and intimacy".
+In a 2018 publication, Dr. George S. Everly Jr, of The Johns Hopkins School of Medicine and The Johns Hopkins Bloomberg School of Public Health outlined an accumulation of seven, recurring themes that warrant consideration regarding school shooters.
 One factor is that school shooters tended to isolate themselves, and "exhibited an obsessive quality that often led to detailed planning, but ironically they seemed to lack an understanding of the consequences of their behavior and thus may have a history of adverse encounters with law enforcement."
 A criticism in the media of past shooters was questioning how so much planning could commence without alerting the parents or guardians to their efforts.
 However, this has proven to be as difficult of a question to answer as anticipating any of the past school shootings.

 Data from the National Center for the Analysis of Violent Crime and Centers for Disease Control and Prevention, covering decades of US school shootings, reveals that 68% of shooters obtained weapons from their home or the home of a relative.
 Since 1999, out of 145 US school shootings committed by children/adolescents, 80% of the guns used were taken from their homes or relative's home.
 The availability of firearms has direct effect on the probability of initiating a school shooting.
 This has led many to question whether parents should be held criminally negligent for their children's gun-related crimes.
 By 2018, a total of four parents were convicted of failing to lock up the guns that were used to shoot up US schools by their children.
 Such incidents may also lead to nationwide discussion on gun laws.

-The FBI offer a guide for helping to identify potential school shooters, The School Shooter: A Threat Assessment Perspective.
+The FBI offers a guide for helping to identify potential school shooters, The School Shooter: A Threat Assessment Perspective.

-"Student 'Rules the Roost'"

-"The parents set few or no limits on the child's conduct, and regularly give in to his demands.
-The student insists on an inordinate degree of privacy, and parents have little information about his activities, school life, friends, or other relationships.
-The parents seem intimidated by their child.
-They may fear he will attack them physically if they confront or frustrate him, or they may be unwilling to face an emotional outburst, or they may be afraid that upsetting the child will spark an emotional crisis.
-Traditional family roles are reversed: for example, the child acts as if he were the authority figure, while parents act as if they were the children."